 If the credit you receive is more than the taxes you owe, the IRS will refund you the difference.
 That tax refund can be used to help pay off debt, build an emergency fund or cover additional expenses.

 Eat at Home

 Food is an essential expense, but it’s one that you can control.
 The best way to do this is by cooking at home rather than eating out, Freedman said.
-Unfortunately, nearly 44 percent of Americans’ food dollars go toward meals that aren’t prepared at home.
+Unfortunately, nearly 44% of Americans’ food dollars go toward meals that aren’t prepared at home.

 Plenty of websites provide recipes for meals that are cheap, easy and delicious.
 Freedman also recommends using Google to type in ingredients you have plus the word “recipes.”

 “Getting creative with what you have on hand versus shopping or calling the pizza joint accomplishes two goals: You stay under budget and you clean out the fridge, freezer or pantry rather than leave foods to waste,” she said.

 Cut the Cost of Groceries

 “Being smart with your food dollars doesn’t mean subsisting on cold oatmeal and six-for-a-dollar ramen,” Freedman said.
 “Delicious, easy-to-prepare meals are possible on a tight budget.”

 The key to saving money on groceries is planning your weekly menu and shopping list based on what’s discounted at the supermarket.
 Check your grocer’s website for its weekly ad, or pick one up as you head into the store.
-Also, browse your supermarket’s clearance rack for deeply discounted items and the “manager’s special” meat bin for items marked down 30 to 50 percent for being near the sell-by date.
+Also, browse your supermarket’s clearance rack for deeply discounted items and the “manager’s special” meat bin for items marked down 30% to 50% for being near the sell-by date.